I. Outlook

 - Injective Introduces EVM Compatibility

-The Layer 1 blockchain Injective from the Cosmos ecosystem announced native support for EVM, allowing Ethereum-compatible DApps to run on its network.
+Injective, a Layer 1 blockchain in the Cosmos ecosystem, announced native support for EVM, allowing Ethereum-compatible DApps to run on its network.
 This feature is currently under development and is expected to launch on the mainnet by the end of 2025.

 ++Non-EVM Layer 1 Blockchain Dynamics++